amellnik/JuliaHerokuEndpoint/README.md

+# Deprecated

+See [Joseki.jl](https://github.com/amellnik/Joseki.jl) for an approach that uses the new HTTP.jl.

-# Julia Heroku Endpoint demo
+## Julia Heroku Endpoint demo

 This is a very simple example of a Julia-powered API that you can run locally or deploy to the [Heroku](http://heroku.com) hosting platform.